-But I digress, so back to chia seeds.
+But I digress, so back to chia seeds and their amazing benefits.
 It’s worth noting that when added to liquid, dry chia seeds immediately begin to form a hydrogel capsule, absorbing up to 27 times their weight in water.
 I remember reading somewhere that you can mix 1 tablespoon of chia seeds with 3 tablespoons of water, let them sit for a few minutes, and watch them turn into a gel that you can use as a substitute for eggs in baking.
 I haven’t tried it myself yet, but I’m keeping it in mind just in case I’m ever out of eggs in the future, and for some reason I have a burning desire to bake something.

 Chocolate Chia Seed Pudding Recipe Ingredients: